yukosky/android_device_samsung_m30sdd/README.md

-# Orange Fox Project for the Samsung Galaxy M30s
+# Samsung Galaxy M21s - PBRP 10.0

 ### How to build ###